 - Repayment of the loan can be made by regular or ad-hoc payments.

 - Enables the donor/settlor to take regular payments of up to 5% a year of the original amount of the loan without any immediate liability to income tax.

 - After the donor/settlor’s death, the bond in the trust fund will be held for the benefit of the people named as beneficiaries of the trust, subject to the repayment of any outstanding loan to the donor/settlor’s estate.

 - The trust can pay ongoing adviser fees.
-Any ongoing adviser charges will count towards the amount considered to be taken as payments to the settlor/donor.
+However, please note that any ongoing adviser charges taken from the bond will count towards the 5% limit before immediate liability to income tax.

 The value of the bond held within the trust, and any income taken from it, can fall as well as rise and your clients, or their beneficiaries, may get back less than the client invested.